Our RPTU story

 The software from greenable enables medium-sized manufacturing companies to better record, reduce and report their carbon footprint.
 Photo: greenable

-There was nothing like this before?
+There was nothing like this yet?

 Katharina, you are a start-up coach at the start-up office.
 How can you help if, like greenable, you already have an idea and want to found your own start-up?

 Katharina Neitzel: The start-up office supports start-ups at every stage of development - from the initial idea to the successful foundation.
-If a concrete idea already exists, we help to refine it, work out the business model and find the right funding.
-For funding programmes such as the EXIST start-up grant in particular, we support start-ups through the entire application process: from concept development and formal application to coordination with funding bodies.
+If a concrete idea already exists, we help to refine it, work out the business model and find the right financing.
+For funding programs such as the EXIST start-up grant in particular, we support start-ups through the entire application process: from concept development and formal application to coordination with funding bodies.
 We also offer strategic coaching and networking with potential partners from business and science.

 Alexander David: Who supplies the material?
 Where is the supplier based?
 What material is supplied?
 Which machines consume how much energy in the entire production process?
 Our customers feed our software with all important data such as this.
-From this, the software calculates the CO2 footprint, including transport emissions, with just a few clicks and entries.
-This enables companies to recognise in which process steps they can make improvements to reduce their carbon footprint.
+From this, the software calculates the CO2 footprint, including transportation emissions, with just a few clicks and entries.
+This enables companies to identify the process steps in which they can make improvements to reduce their carbon footprint.
 In the long term, there should be full transparency for products and a Digital Product Passport (DPP), a kind of file for products that accompanies the entire product life and is enriched with more and more information.
 In this way, products can be made more recyclable.
 Our software is required and used for various applications, particularly in the area of quality and sustainability management.
 Whether for a few products with manual balancing or for complex product portfolios with automated balancing, such as in mechanical and plant engineering.
 And the response so far has been great and confirms that we are on the right track with our idea.

 To what extent does the knowledge from your studies help you in your day-to-day work?